-Through the ILS admission process the staff work to identify exceptional students who have performed well in college-level courses in the life sciences and who are interested in participating in meaningful basic and/or clinical research experiences in the life sciences while living together with like-minded students.
-Two cohorts of Honors College students, prospective first-year students and rising second-year students, are eligible for admission into ILS.
-Because the students in both cohorts enter at the same stage in their life sciences education, ILS students admitted in the same year will take the same sequence of ILS courses together.
+Through the ILS admission process, our staff identify exceptional students who have performed well in college-level courses in the life sciences and who are interested in participating in meaningful research experiences in a community with like-minded students.
+ILS students take the same sequence of ILS courses together.
 Please see our FAQs for additional details regarding admissions.

 Prospective first-year students

 Successful applicants exhibit outstanding performance in advanced placement courses in biology (at the level comparable to an AP Biology score of 4 or 5), in other college-equivalent courses, or in freshmen-level biology courses taken at UMD or other universities.
 Typically, entering ILS students have also earned advanced placement or college credit in at least one other science and/or calculus course, plus other courses in the arts, humanities, and social sciences.
 Entering first-year students having this background will be prepared to succeed in the rigorous ILS program.
 Other criteria for evaluating ILS applicants include: significant prior biological or biomedical research experience and other life experiences, which suggest that your career goals match well with the ILS program.
 Judging from the strong demand in previous years, it is anticipated that ILS admissions for this year will be highly competitive.

-1. The first step involves the standard application for freshman admissions to the University.
-The University selects the most accomplished group from all freshman applicants, and then offers these students the opportunity to participate in the Honors College.
-A critical step in filling out the application is to indicate your intended major as an entering freshman.
-Use the descriptions of common life science majors to help guide your selection of an appropriate intended major.
+1. The first step is to apply for admission to the University of Maryland.
+The University selects the most accomplished group from all applicants, and then offers these students the opportunity to participate in the Honors College.
+When applying, chooser your major carefully with the descriptions of life science majors to help guide your selection of an appropriate intended major.